Laurel (1802 ship)

 Laurel's origins are ambiguous.
 She first appeared in online British sources in 1802.
 She made three voyages from Liverpool to Africa.
 On the first she apparently was on a trading voyage.
 The second was a complete voyage as a slave ship in the triangular trade in enslaved people.
 During this voyage she was involved in two sanguinary engagements with French vessels, the second of which resulted in the death of her master.
-She set out on a second slave trading voyage in 1805 but a French squadron captured her before she had embarked any slaves.
+She set out in 1805 on a second voyage to transport enslaved people, but a French squadron captured her before she had embarked any captives.

 Career

 Laurel first appeared in Lloyd's Register (LR) and the Register of Shipping (RS) in 1802.
 Both agree on her burthen, master, and trade.
 They disagree on ownership and origins.

 Lloyd's Register gave Laurel's origins as Dutch, launched in 1786.
 The Register of Shipping described her as having been built in India, of teak, and having been launched in 1797.
 In later years it amended her listing to show her as a Dutch prize.

 Captain Gould sailed to Africa.
 Lloyd's List reported in March 1803 that Laurel, Gould, master, had arrived in Africa from Liverpool.
 She returned to Liverpool from Africa on 10 August 1803.
-Her rapid and direct return suggests that this voyage was not one of slave trading.
+Her rapid and direct return suggests that this voyage did not involve enslaved people.